 Stepping back for another look: the political work of fables

 The actual event probably happened.
 But the re-telling and re-framing and sharing of this story means that the role of this story is now as a fable.
 Fables have a purpose, a social function.
 What work does this fable do?
 For those who accept the assumptions of this fable, it helps them justify their point of view by belittling a straw-man version of a ‘socialist’ point of view.

 First: it works because it is simple in structure: an out-of-context retort by someone who is offended by a challenge.

 Second: it portrays the Corvette-owner as the victim of condescension from the “charity” person.
-The re-telling of this story is a collective act of conservatives repeating to each other that the ‘other side’ is condescending.
+The re-telling of this story is a collective act of conservatives repeating to each other that they are victims of condescension from the ‘other side’.
 Those who agree with the fable do not see themselves as condescending: “This is a good non-confrontational way to get the message across…” However that is a blindness that comes from not looking too closely at their own tone, their own story-telling.
 Ancient Greeks had a word for such deficient self-critique: hypocrisy.
-I don’t want to slip into a ‘what about-ism’ here by implying that liberals, socialists, and all other unsundry folk are not condescending at times.
+I don’t want to slip into a ‘what about-ism’ here by implying that liberals, socialists, and all other unsundry folk are not condescending.
 Acknowledging condescension is a first step towards being respectful to differing viewpoints.